Deformation-driven intruders in light island-of-inversion nuclei: The island of inversion:

-However, in the Daejeon16 calculations [Fig.~\ref{fig:li11q} (d)], the situation is more subtle, as we might expect in the presence of mixing.
-For the ground state, the neutron quadrupole moment starts small, at low $\Nmax$, as in the N3LO calculation, but then it starts steadily climbing, from $\Nmax=4$ onward.
-For the excited $3/2^-$ state, the neutron quadrupole moment attains a large value at low $\Nmax$, as in the N3LO calculation, but then turns over and starts declining in magnitude by $\Nmax=10$.
+However, in the Daejeon16 calculations [Fig.~\ref{fig:li11q}(d)], the situation is more subtle, as we might expect in the presence of mixing.
+For the ground state, the neutron quadrupole moment starts small, at low $\Nmax$, as in the N3LO calculation, but then it steadily climbs, from $\Nmax=4$ onward.
+For the excited $3/2^-$ state, the neutron quadrupole moment attains a large value at low $\Nmax$, as in the N3LO calculation, but then turns over and starts declining in magnitude after $\Nmax=8$.
 This reflects an intruder component (with large neutron deformation) mixing into the ground state, and a normal component (with negligible neutron deformation) mixing into the excited state.
-As the intruder $3/2^-$ continues to fall in energy, and mixing with the ground state becomes more pronounced, we can only expect this trend to continue, so that the $\isotope[11]{Li}$ ground state structure arises from mixing with an intruder, introducing a deformed neutron halo.

-To proceed beyond the simple measure of deformation provided by $Q/r^2$ and more properly characterize the ``shape'' of the state, we decompose the wave function into components in irreps of Elliott's SU(3)~\cite{PhysRevC.91.034313} and interpret them approximately in terms of the standard quadrupole shape parameters $\beta$ and $\gamma$~\cite{castanos1988:su3-shape}.
-In Fig.~\ref{fig:li11su3} we display the structure of the normal and intruder $3/2^-$ wave functions, first in terms of excitation quanta $N_\mathrm{ex}$, and then, within each $\Nex\hbar\omega$ space, by SU(3) irreps, and thus location on the $(\beta,\gamma)$ plane.
-(Specifically, these results are for the $N_\mathrm{max}=8$ calculation using Daejeon16 at $\hbar\omega=12.5$ MeV; the plots for higher values of $N_\mathrm{max}$ are not very different.)
-As already noted (Fig.~\ref{fig:li11ex}), the ``normal'' $3/2^-_1$ state (in this calculation) is largely $0\hw$, while the $0\hw$ contribution to the ``intruder'' $3/2^-_2$ is less than $5\%$.

-Moreover, the shapes of these states differ significantly.
-The normal $3/2^-_1$ state is dominated by a nearly spherical $N_\mathrm{ex}=0$ (1,0) irrep of SU(3) (filled circle in the $\beta$-$\gamma$ plot, where the area of the circle is proportional to the probability), while the intruder $3/2_2^-$ state has its largest contributions from highly deformed $\Nex=2$ $(5,2)$ and $(6,0)$ irreps (open circles in $\beta$-$\gamma$ plot).

-Thus, despite the numerically large calculation and \textit{a priori} complex nature of the microscopic wave functions, the final picture is fairly simple: the normal state follows with the naive spherical shell-model expectations, while the intruder is both mostly two-particle, two-hole and well-deformed.